Heidi Thorne is the author of "SWAG: How to Choose and Use Promotional Products for Marketing Your Business."

 These strategies would work for some products, but not all, due to imprint space limitations or practical reality (for example, people are unlikely to visit a website because they saw it on someone's hat).

-Regardless of how results are measured, promotional products primarily serve a supportive role for any branding or advertising effort.
+Regardless of how results are measured, promotional products primarily serve a supportive role in any branding or advertising effort.
 They offer advertising exposure for both the person who receives the item and for any others who may see the item in use (such as when observed on someone's T-shirt).
-However, they are not direct response advertising and expectations for them to perform as such are unrealistic.
+However, they are not direct response advertising, and expectations for them to perform as such are unrealistic.